-Don’t be confused, butterflying tails is not the same as piggyback lobster tails.
-There are many recipe bloggers who list this incorrectly.
-The difference is that butterflying is when you open the tail up like a butterfly or book, while the piggyback prep is pulling the meat up on the top of the shell.
+Don’t be confused; butterflying tails are not the same as piggyback lobster tails.
+There are many recipe bloggers who write instructions incorrectly.
+The difference is that butterflying is when you open the tail up like a butterfly or book, while the piggyback prep pulls the meat up on the top of the shell.
 Both methods lend themselves to different cooking techniques.
-Below we will outline how to cook a butterflied tail.
+Below, we will outline how to cook a butterflied tail.

 Why Butterfly Lobster Tails?

-There are several reasons why to prep and cut lobster tails butterfly style.
+There are several reasons why you should prep and cut lobster tails butterfly style.
 Planning a tailgate?
 Check out our tips for a successful Lobster Tailgate.

-- Infuse Flavors: Since the tails lie flat this allows for more grill surface contact to allow the smoky flavors to infuse with the meat.
+- Infuse Flavors: Since the tails lie flat, there is more grill surface contact, allowing the smoky flavors to infuse with the meat.

 - Shorten Cook Time: With the tail cut and the meat exposed, tail meat will cook in a flash.

-- Easy to Serve: No knife or crackers needed to access the delicious tail meat.
+- Easy to Serve: To access the delicious tail meat, no knife or crackers are needed.
 Simply pull the meat out with a fork.

 Cooking Methods